bguesman/docsify-test/docs/quickstart/clouds.md

 I have to admit, the first things that got me interested in working on realtime clouds weren't real clouds at all---they were clouds in games.
 This is a little bit silly.
 What could be so inspiring about digital reconstructions of clouds, compared to their towering, real-life counterparts?

-Well, certainly one thing is that we're a lot more likely to be constantly evaluating the beauty of a new digital experience than we are of something we are confronted with every day.
+Well, certainly one thing is that we're a lot more likely to be constantly evaluating the beauty of a new digital experience than something we are confronted with every day.
 When a game does a great job modeling clouds, we notice, because (whether on a subconscious or conscious level) we're continually analyzing how the game world differs from our own.
 For games taking a swing at photorealism, the question is necessarily, *how well does this measure up to the real world?*

 This isn't really what drew me in though.
 In fact, the two examples of game clouds that captivated me occur in games that deviate from real life quite a bit: Hyrule's warbley cloudscapes in **Zelda: Breath of the Wild**, and Toussaint's papery cumulus clouds in **The Witcher 3's Blood and Wine** DLC.